raphlinus/raphlinus.github.io/_posts/2022-05-16-next-dozen-guis.md

 ---
 layout: post
 title:  "Advice for the next dozen Rust GUIs"
-date:   2022-07-01 14:26:42 -0700
+date:   2022-07-15 10:53:42 -0700
 categories: [rust, gui]
 ---
-A few times a week, someone asks on the #gui-and-ui channel on the Rust Discord, "what is the best UI toolkit for my application?"
+A few times a week, someone asks on the [#gui-and-ui channel] on the Rust Discord, "what is the best UI toolkit for my application?"
 Unfortunately there is still no clear answer to this question.
 Generally the top contenders are egui, Iced, and Druid, but web-based approaches are in the running, and of course there's always the temptation to just build a new one.
 And every couple or months or so, a post appears with a new GUI toolkit.

-// Old text below

 This post is something of a sequel to [Rust 2020: GUI and community].
 I hope to offer a clear-eyed survey of the current state of affairs, and suggestions for how to improve it.
 It also includes some lessons so far from Druid.

 The motivations for building GUI in Rust remain strong.
 While Electron continues to gain momentum, especially for desktop use cases, there is considerable desire for a less resource-hungry alternative.
 That said, a consensus has not emerged what that alternative should look like.
-Rather, it seems there is a new experimental Rust UI toolkit every couple months or so.

 In addition, unfortunately there is fragmentation at the level of infrastructure as well.

 Fragmentation is not entirely a bad thing.
 To some extent, specialization can be a good thing, resulting in solutions more adapted to the problem at hand, rather than a one-size-fits-all approach.
 More importantly, the diversity of UI approaches is a rich ground for experimentation and exploration, as there are many aspects to GUI in Rust where we still don't know the best approach.

 ## A large tradeoff space

 One of the great truths to understand about GUI is that there are few obviously correct ways to do things, and many, many tradeoffs.
 At present, this tradeoff space is very *sensitive,* in that small differences in requirements and priorities may end up with considerably different implementation choices.
 I believe this is a main factor driving the fragmentation of Rust GUI.
+Many of the tradeoffs have to do with the extent to use platform capabilities for various things (of which text layout and compositing are perhaps the most intersting), as opposed to a cross-platform implementation of those capabilities, layered on top of platform abstractions.

+### A small rant about native

+You'll see the word "native" used quite a bit in discussions about UI, but I think that's more confusing than illuminating, for a number of reasons.

+In the days of Windows XP, "native" on Windows would have had quite a specific and precise meaning, it would be the use of [user32 controls], which for the most part created a HWND per control and used GDI+ for drawing.
+Thanks to the strong compatibility guarantees of Windows, such code will still run, but it will look ancient and out of place compared to building on other technology stacks, also considered "native."
+In the Windows 7 era, that would be [windowless controls] drawn with Direct2D (this was the technology used for Microsoft Office, using the internal DirectUI toolkit, which was not available to third party developers, though there were other windowless toolkits such as WPF).
+Starting with Windows 8 and the (relatively unsuccessful) [Metro design language], many of the elements of the UI came together in the compositor rather than being directly drawn by the app.
+As of Windows 10, Microsoft started pushing [Universal Windows Platform] as the preferred "native" solution, but that also didn't catch on.
+As of Windows 11, there is a new [Fluent design language], natively supported only in WinUI 3 (which in turn is an evolution of UWP).
+"Native" on Windows can refer to all of these technology stacks.

+On Windows in particular, there's also quite a bit of confusion about UI functionality that's directly provided by the platform (as is the case for user32 controls and much of UWP, including the Windows.UI namespace), vs lower level capabilities (Direct2D, DirectWrite, and DirectComposition, for example) provided to a library which mostly lives in userspace.
+The new WinUI (and Windows App SDK more generally) is something of a hybrid, with this distinction largely hidden from the developer.
+An advantage of this hybrid approach is that OS version is abstracted to a large extent; for example, even though UWP proper is Windows 10 and up only, it is possible to use the [Uno platform] to deploy WinUI apps on other systems, though it is a very good question to what extent that kind of deployment can be considered "native."

+On macOS the situation is not quite as chaotic and fragmented, but there is an analogous evolution from Cocoa (AppKit) to SwiftUI; going forward, it's likely that new capabilities and evolutions of the design language will be provided for the latter but not the former.
+There was a similar deprecation of [Carbon] in favor of Cocoa, many years ago.
+(One of the main philosophical differences is that Windows maintains backwards compatibility over many generations, while Apple actually deprecates older technology)

+The idea of abstracting and wrapping platform native GUI has been around a long time.
+Classic implementations include wxWidgets and Java AWT, while a more modern spin is React Native.
+It is very difficult to provide high quality experiences with this approach, largely because of the impedance mismatch between platforms, and few successful applications have been shipped this way.

+The meaning of "native" varies from platform to platform.
+On macOS, it would be extremely jarring and strange for an app not to use the system menubar, for example (though it would be acceptable for a game).
+On Windows, there's more diversity in the way apps draw menus, and of course Linux is fragmented by its nature.

+Instead of trying to decide whether a GUI toolkit is native or not, I recommend asking a set of more precise questions:

+* What is the binary size for a simple application?
+* What is the startup time for a simple application?
+* Does text look like the platform native text?
+* To what extent does the app support preferences set at the system level?
+* What subset of expected text control functionality is provided?
+  + Complex text rendering including BiDi
+  + Support for keyboard layouts including "dead key" for alphabetic scripts
+  + Keyboard shortcuts according to platform human interface guidelines
+  + Input Method Editor
+  + Color emoji rendering and use of platform emoji picker
+  + Copy-paste (clipboard)
+  + Drag and drop
+  + Spelling and grammar correction
+  + Accessibility (including reading the text aloud)

+If a toolkit does well on all these axes, then I don't think it much matters it's built with "native" technology; that's basically internal details.
+That said, it's also very hard to hit all these points if there is a huge stack of non-native abstractions in the way.

 ## On winit

 All GUIs (and all games) need a way to create windows, and wire up interactions with that window - primarily drawing pixels into the window and dealing with user inputs such as mouse and keyboard, but potentially a much larger range.
 The implementation is platform specific and involves many messy details.
 There is one very popular crate for this function – [winit] – but I don't think a consensus, at least yet, so there are quite a few other alternatives, including the [tao] fork of winit used by Tauri, druid-shell, baseview (which is primarily used in audio applications because it supports the VST plug-in case), and handrolled approaches such as the one used by [makepad].

 I would describe the tension this way (perhaps not everyone will agree with me).
 The *stated* scope of winit is to create a window and leave the details of what happens inside that window to the application.
 For some interactions (especially GPU rendering, which is well developed in Rust space), that split works well, but for other interactions it is not nearly as clean.
 In practice, I think winit has evolved to become quite satisfactory for game use cases, but less so for GUI.
-Big chunks of functionality, such as access to native menus, are missing (the main motivation behind the tao fork), and keyboard support is [persistently below][winit keyboard issue] what's needed for high quality text input in a GUI.
+Big chunks of functionality, such as access to native menus, are missing (the main motivation behind the tao fork, and the reason [iced doesn't suppor system menus]), and keyboard support is [persistently below][winit keyboard issue] what's needed for high quality text input in a GUI.

 I think resolving some of this fragmentation is possible and would help move the broader ecosystem forward.
 For the time being, the Druid family of projects will continue developing druid-shell, but is open to collaboration with winit.
 One way to frame this is that the extra capabilities of druid-shell serve as a set of requirements, as well as guidance and experience how to implement them well.